trinodb/trino/docs/src/main/sphinx/connector/kafka.md

       Confluent ``CachingSchemaRegistry`` client.
     - 1000
   * - ``kafka.empty-field-strategy``
     - Avro allows empty struct fields, but this is not allowed in Trino.
       There are three strategies for handling empty struct fields:

         * ``IGNORE`` - Ignore structs with no fields.
 This propagates to parents.
           For example, an array of structs with no fields is ignored.
         * ``FAIL`` - Fail the query if a struct with no fields is defined.
         * ``MARK`` - Add a marker field named ``$empty_field_marker``, which of type boolean with a null value.
           This may be desired if the struct represents a marker field.

+      This can also be modified via the ``empty_field_strategy`` session property.
     - ``IGNORE``
   * - ``kafka.confluent-subjects-cache-refresh-interval``
     - The interval used for refreshing the list of subjects and the definition